 The research will be practice-led and multi-method.
 Data will be expressed non-numerically and represented in forms other than words — this may include ideographic writing systems, data visualisation, animations, digital interactions and live action etc. (B. Haseman, 2006).
 The practice-led process will use design thinking methods and visual communication to disseminate research that is both accessible and engaging for communities beyond and within academia (Conquergood, 2002).

-The investigation will be rooted in design pedagogy; however, the knowledge generated may be transferrable to other disciplines and professional practice.
+The investigation will be rooted in design pedagogy; however, the knowledge generated will be transferrable to other disciplines and professional practice.